DirtyHarryLYL/HAKE/README.md

 # HAKE: Human Activity Knowledge Engine

 This repo is mainly used to release the HAKE-Data.
 More details can be found in the HAKE website http://hake-mvig.cn.
+Paper is [here](https://arxiv.org/abs/2004.00945).

 **The image-level and instance-level part state annotations upon HICO and HICO-DET are avaiable!
 So do the code and models at [HAKE-Action](https://github.com/DirtyHarryLYL/HAKE-Action).**